CaliStyle/trailpack-treefrog/README.md

 ```

 ## Configure
-Running `yo treefrog` will prompt you to configure your app.
+Running `yo treefrog` will prompt you to configure your app like a normal Trails App with some added sugar.
 It will add `trailpack-treefrog` to your `config/main.js`,
 `exports.treefrog = require('./treefrog')` to your `config/index.js`,
 and create/configure `config/treefrog.js`.
-(Treefrog does not have an `archetype/confg`)
+The Generator will also use your configuration to build an archetype and install your packages automatically.

 ```js
 // The result of running `yo treefrog`